simonmichael/hledger_site/src/index.md

 imported 8 new transactions from boi-ichecking.rules, chase.rules, paypal.rules, vanguard.rules, wf-bchecking.rules, wf-pchecking.rules to /Users/simon/finance/2026/2026.journal
 ```

-hledger ui is a terminal UI, requiring less typing:
+hledger ui is a terminal UI, so you don't have to type commands:

 ```
 $ hledger ui --help